Peer Group Inspiration & Strategy Guide

 • The range of values for ratios can be written as a percent (5%) or as a decimal (.005).

-If you would like to create a peer group of all credit unions with at least 10,000 members, you would put "members" as your account code and "10K" in the minimum field.
+To create a peer group of all credit unions with at least 10,000 members, use “members” as your account code and “10K” in the minimum field.

 Attributes